MerkulovDaniil/optim/docs/materials/tutorials/Colab tutorial.md

 This tool perfectly fits 90% of your tasks.
 * Fast prototyping
-* Sharing and simalteneous work
+* Sharing and simultaneous work